 It’s important, therefore, to evaluate an AI system’s potential vulnerabilities from inception, and to design appropriate controls while the system is still under development.
 Vulnerabilities will exist not only in the system itself, but also in the business processes that arise with the deployment of any new system.

 But legitimate enterprises are not the only ones implementing AI to further their goals.
 Hackers use AI tools to defeat AI-based defenses, in what’s becoming an arms race in cybersecurity.
-Around the world, executives anticipate that attacks by hackers who have network access will increase by 247% over the next two years, according to the results of a survey on cybersecurity conducted by Protiviti, ESI ThoughtLab, WSJ Pro Cybersecurity, and other prominent organizations.
+Around the world, executives anticipate that attacks by hackers who have network access will increase by 247% over the next two years, according to the results of a survey on cybersecurity conducted by Protiviti, ESI ThoughtLab, WSJ Pro Cybersecurity, and other prominent organisations.

 To penetrate networks, hackers exploit AI tools in several ways: